okamidash/oxide.one/phys/storage.md

 # Filesystem Layout

-For all machines, physical and virtual; storage specific directories are kept in the `/stg` directory.
+For all machines, physical and virtual; storage specific directories are kept in the `/str` directory.
+The purpose of this is to make it clear the type of storage, where it is and to root FS uncluttered.

 The following directories are to be made when a system is provisioned.